 We highlighted our favorite Doolin, Ireland things to do, but there are a few more activities that we didn’t get around to during our stay.

-Caves near Doolin, Ireland
+Caves near Doolin

-Explorers can join one of the guided tours and descend 200 feet into the cave for a look at the famous Doolin stalactite.
+Explorers can join one of the guided tours and descend 200 feet into the cave for a look at the famous stalactite.
 Check the The Doolin Cave price and buy tickets in advance.

 Doolin Coastal Walk

-North of the port, the shore is edged with long, flat slabs of limestone rock, which is characteristic of The Burren region.
-From the parking lot, set off across the rocks and along the coastline.
-Just be sure to watch your footing!
+Just north of the port, the shore is edged with long, flat slabs of limestone rock, which is characteristic of The Burren region.

 The Burren

 Often called ‘otherworldly’, the rocky karst landscape of The Burren is stark and striking.
-The unusual geological rock formations along the edge of the vast blue ocean make The Burren one of the top places to visit near Doolin.
+The unusual geological rock formations along the edge of the vast blue ocean make The Burren one of the prime places to visit near Doolin.

-It’s easy enough to get from Doolin to The Burren, the region lies north of the village and can be accessed by public bus #350.
+It’s easy enough to get to The Burren, the region lies north of the village and can be accessed by public bus #350.
 For walking trails and information, go to the official website for the Burren National Park.

-Horse Riding Doolin
+Horse Riding in Doolin

 Horseback riding is an exceptional way to explore the region – and there are a few stables near Doolin where visitors can do just that.
-The Mountain View Horse Riding Centre offers a range of experiences for everyone from novices to experts.

 Doolin Music Festival

 In a town known for traditional music, it’s not surprising to find that there is not just one Doolin Music Festival, but two!
-The Doolin Folk Fest takes place in June and the Russell Memorial Weekend Festival is on the last weekend of February.

 Doolin, Co Clare Map